 Our sense of time tends to shift when we walk into an art gallery.
 As we move through an exhibition our bodies become sensitive to shifting compositions of light, sound, space, colour, movement, feeling, and form.
 Often an exhibition will re-animate events from other places and times, evoke memories, and even anticipate future events.
 Time can feel suspended, altered, slowed, quickened, and multiplied as we are affected by the particular atmosphere that an exhibition conjures.
 This ability to produce an atmosphere that thickens and moves outside of linear time is one of the strange and compelling powers of art.

-Remixing Thick Time explored shifting concepts and sensations of time through a series of immersive artworks in the Whitworth’s Grand Hall.
+Remixing Thick Time is a project that explores the thick layering of heterogenous temporalities of shared experience.
+Project activities in Manchester, Edinburgh and Berlin have opened up new research questions about sensation and time.
+In May 2019, We explored diverse sensibilities about temporal flow and layering in a series of immersive artworks in the Whitworth Museum's Grand Hall.
 Each work was created through collaborative workshops with young people, as inspired by the sensory atmospheres and timescapes of William Kentridge’s “Thick Time” (2018-2019) exhibition.
 Works included:

 The Missing Half Second, layered animations, 120 drawings on tracing paper